 Students wishing to apply to the Residential Emergency Medical Care Program must first be accepted as students of the University through the WCU Office of Admissions.

 Admission to the Residential EMC Program is competitive.
-To be eligible for admission into the EMC major and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum grade point average of 2.0 (C average).
+To be eligible for admission into the EMC Program and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum 2.5 grade point average.

-Admission is competitive.
 Applicants must currently hold or be eligible for North Carolina EMT certification by August of their entering year.
 Courses necessary to achieve certification are offered each semester on campus.
 Students holding out-of-state EMT certification must obtain NC certification prior to entering the Program.
 Students may apply for reciprocity by contacting the North Carolina Office of EMS at 919-855-3953 .

 The deadline for receipt of all application material for early admission of traditional